top of page

 A possible way of preventing mortgages from defaulting would be if the federal government offered to pay the interest on troubled mortgages as a temporary measure until the economy recovers.

-The government may pay the interest on the mortgage for up to five years if the homeowner files for hardship.
-Also, to prevent abuse, the program may only be used for primary residences (not multiple homes).
-A further restriction may be that a homeowner may only apply for the program once during their lifetime.
-A five-year period of coverage should be enough for the unemployed to find a job and to recover from their financial situation.
+Interest may be paid for up to five years if the homeowner files for hardship.
+A five-year period should be long enough for the unemployed to find a job.
+The program may only be used for primary residences (not multiple homes).
+A further restriction may also be that a homeowner may apply for the program only once during their lifetime.

 bottom of page